peaBerberian/wasp-hls/doc/API/Playback_Information/isRebuffering.md

 - **return value**:

-`boolean`: Result `true` if playback is currently on hold due to rebuffering.
+`boolean`: Return `true` if playback is currently on hold due to rebuffering.